 School zones are the most heavily signed areas, in my view, of any streets in the US, and likely Canada, Europe, and the Commonwealth nations are similar in their sign regulations for school districts.
 I don’t know about the above mentioned regions, but in the US, these are also the most heavily patrolled areas as well, both because of safety concerns, and since 2008, probably as a driver of revenue for the county as well.

 That’s a pretty long answer to your short question, but hopefully encapsulates the answer somewhat succinctly!

-To see more of alodized, or anodized, traffic sign markers, go here.
+To see more on custom making of alodized, or anodized, traffic sign markers, go here.